Skip to main content

 • Dietary changes or lack of fiber and water.

-• A family history and/or emotional stress may also contribute to constipation.
+• Family history of constipation and/or emotional stress

 Constipation not caused by an identifiable medical problem is called idiopathic constipation.